deltaryz/sharez/README.md

 ![Demonstration of script usage](demo.gif)

+## Install Instructions:

+Only Xorg environments are supported.
+Wayland is not currently implemented, but it is planned.

+- Obtain the repository with `git clone https://github.com/deltaryz/sharez` or downloading and extracting the ZIP from this page
+- If you use `git` to acquire sharez, you can quickly update it with `git pull` inside the `sharez` folder

+### Arch / Manjaro
+- `sudo pacman -S python3 slop ffmpeg curl xclip tk python-pip`
+- `pip install pysimplegui playsound`
+  - (you may need either venv or `--break-system-packages`)

+### Ubuntu / Debian
+- `sudo apt install python3 slop ffmpeg curl xclip tk python3-tk python3-pip`
+- `pip install pysimplegui playsound`
+  - (you may need either venv or `--break-system-packages`)

-### Dependencies:
+### Other

+Install your distro's equivalents of the following packages:
-`python3`, `slop`, `ffmpeg`, `curl`, `xclip`, `tk`
+- `python3`, `slop`, `ffmpeg`, `curl`, `xclip`, `tk`

-Ubuntu users may also need `python3-tk`

-`pip install pysimplegui playsound`
+- `pip install pysimplegui playsound`

-Wayland is not currently supported, but planned.

-### Usage:
+## Usage:
-Either manually trigger the script with `python capture.py`, or create a keyboard shortcut that runs that command.
+Either manually trigger the script with `python3 capture.py`, or create a keyboard shortcut to run this.

+- **XFCE**: Keyboard settings, Application Shortcuts tab

 Click and drag to select the region to record, and the recording will immediately begin.

-There will be an OK button below or above the recording region, when pressed it will immediately stop recording and upload the video to transfer.sh, and then copy a shareable URL to the clipboard.
+There will be OK/Cancel buttons near the recording region, when pressed it will immediately stop recording.

+After the recording stops, if the user pressed OK it will automatically upload the video to transfer.sh, and then copy a shareable URL to the clipboard.

-By default, the recording will be saved in the same directory as `capture.py`.
+The recording will also be saved locally in the same directory as `capture.py`.

-### Commandline Flags:
+## Commandline Flags:

 * `--rm` - remove the video file after script runs
 * `--no-copy` - do not copy link to clipboard